Paying under the table feels easier. No paperwork, no quarterly filings, no W-2s. But what actually happens if you skip nanny taxes?

 TL;DR: Skip nanny taxes and you risk back taxes plus up to 25% in penalties plus ~7% annual interest.
 For 3 years of unpaid taxes on a $40,000 salary, you could owe $12,000+.
 It's recoverable, but expensive.

 Most families don't set out to evade taxes.
 They just don't know about the annual threshold ($3,000 for 2026), or they think "everyone pays cash."
+Use our nanny tax calculator to see exactly what you'd owe.
 A year goes by, then two, then five.

 Then something triggers an audit: